eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/08-securing-access.md

-When the Jupyter notebook application was installed and run locally, it was possible to generate a configuration which contained a hash for a password, with the password then used to access the notebook.
+When the Jupyter notebook application was installed and run locally, it was possible to generate a configuration file which contained a hash for a password, with the password then used to access the notebook.

 To view again what this configuration file looked like, run: